syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Overview.md

 # Overview

-The Essential® Xamarin.Android Rating control has a group of stars to indicate the rating with flexible precision.
+The Essential<sup>®</sup> Xamarin.Android Rating control has a group of stars to indicate the rating with flexible precision.
 Also provides various customization support on item size, item spacing and the number of displayed items.

 ![Xamarin.Android Rating Overview](images/overview.png)